HarelPoms/HarelsNodeJSProject/README.md

 -- request must include token of logged in business user in its header.

+Response :
+-Will return the card as it is saved in the database.

 ### Edit an existing card

 ``` bash http